rauti0/shadowmeld/docs/debian-installation.md

 ## 2. Connect serial console

-On the workstation, open the serial console (115200 8N1).
+Open the serial console on the workstation (115200 8N1).
 Any serial terminal works with the same settings — (`picocom`) is used here:

 ```bash
 picocom -b 115200 /dev/ttyUSB0
 ```

 Power on the sensor.
-The firmware mirrors POST and the GRUB menu to serial.
+The firmware sends POST and the GRUB menu to serial.

 ## 3. Boot the installer over serial

-At the installer's GRUB menu, highlight the text-mode **Install** entry and press `e` to edit.
-Append a serial console to the `linux` line before `---`:
+At the Installer's GRUB menu, highlight **Install** entry and press `e` to edit.
+Add a serial console to the `linux` line before `---`:

 ```
 linux /install.amd/vmlinuz vga=788 console=ttyS0,115200n8 --- quiet
 ```

-Boot the edited entry with `Ctrl-x`.
+Boot with `Ctrl-x`.
 The text installer now runs over serial.

 > Serial console navigation: arrow keys may not pass through.
 Use
 > `Ctrl-n` (down), `Ctrl-p` (up), `Ctrl-f` (forward), `Ctrl-e` (end of line).